tsegall/fta/README.md

 The StructureSignature for all three will be identical as the field will be detected as 'COUNTRY.TEXT_EN', i.e. a Country Name in the English language.
 Note this is despite the fact that there is no overlapping data values in the BirthCountry dataset compared to the other data sets.
 The DataSignature will be identical for AccountLocation and PrimaryCountry as the dataset is identical and will differ from the DataSignature for the BirthCountry.

+### Signature Detail ###
+**Structure Signature** - Base 64 encoded version of '&lt;Base Type&gt;:&lt;TypeInfo&gt;'.
+Where &lt;Base Type&gt; is as defined above and &lt;TypeInfo&gt; is either the TypeQualifer if a known Semantic Type, e.g. NAME.FIRST or the detected Regular Expression + the set of shapes.

+**Data Signature** - Base 64 encoded version of a JSON structure which includes the following attributes: totalCount, sampleCount, matchCount, nullCount, blankCount, minLength, maxLength, cardinality, cardinalityDetail, outlierCardinality, outliertyDetail, shapesCardinality, shapesDetail, leadingWhiteSpace trailingWhiteSpace, multiline

+Additionally:
+- Included if statistics are enabled: min, max, mean, standardDeviation, topK, bottomK
+- Included if Base Type == Double: decimalSeparator
+- Included if Base Type is Numeric: leadingZeroCount
+- Included if Base Type is Date: dateResolutionMode

 ## Validation and Sample Generation ##

 FTA can also be used to validate an input stream either based on known Semantic Types or on Semantic Types detected by FTA.
 For example, it is possible to retrieve the LogicalType for a known Semantic Type and then invoke the isValid() method.
 This is typically only useful for 'Closed' Semantic Types (isClosed() == true), i.e. those for which there is a known constrained set.
 A good example of a closed Semantic Type is the Country code as defined by ISO-3166 Alpha 3.
 An example where isValid() would be less useful is FIRST_NAME.
 For those cases where the Semantic Type is not one of those known to FTA - the result returned will include a Java Regular Expression which can be used to validate new values.
 Please refer to the Validation example for further details.